 How do I find a sales mentor?

 There are a variety of ways to find a sales mentor.
-Look within the company you work for and reach out to sales leaders like sales vice presidents or directors who are where you want to be and ask them to mentor you.
-You can also become a member of a coworking space like WeWork, where there are plenty of entrepreneurs and sales leaders willing to be mentors.
+Look within the company you work for and reach out to sales leaders, like sales VPs or directors, who are in positions you aspire to work toward and ask them to mentor you.
+You can also become a member of a co-working space such as WeWork, where there is no shortage of entrepreneurs and sales leaders willing to help you grow.

-When asking the question, “what is a sales leader?” what should come to mind is a strategic individual who possesses the ability to inspire their sales organization while challenging them to perform at their best.
-They know how to close deals and coach others to do the same, which separates them from sales managers who are focused on day-to-day sales activities.
+A sales leader is a strategic professional who possesses the ability to inspire their sales organization while challenging them to perform at their best.
+They know how to close deals and coach others to do the same, which separates them from sales managers, who are more focused on day-to-day sales activities.